 Finally, reference any source material used.
+Any images or graphic material must be properly attributed.

 Texts and References

 A number of references are on reserve in the Science Library, or on the shelf in the lab.
 If you can't find a specific title, ask one of the instructors.